Lala Shevket: Independence movement

-The Black January events of 1990 became a sort of a detonator of the flight of her political career.
-In 1991 alongside Eduard Shevardnadze, Alexander Yakovlev, Anatoly Sobchak, Gavriil Popov, Algirdas Brazauskas and other democrats Shevket was one of the founders of the Movement for Democratic Reforms in the USSR.
+The Black January events of 1990 became a sort of detonator of the flight of Shevket's political career.
+In 1991, alongside Eduard Shevardnadze, Alexander Yakovlev, Anatoly Sobchak, Gavriil Popov, Algirdas Brazauskas and other democrats, Shevket was one of the founders of the Movement for Democratic Reforms in the USSR.

 Secretary of State

 In June 1993, Shevket was invited to Baku by the acting President Heydar Aliyev and on 7 June was appointed the Secretary of State of Azerbaijan Republic.
 The significance of the position varied in time, and under her, it rose to become the second after the head of state.
 In an interview to Azerbaijan International, she described the role as follows: "Our Secretary of State is actually more like a Vice-President.
-But at the same time, the role and responsibilities of the American Vice-President and the Azerbaijani Vice-President are also totally different.
-My responsibility covers all aspects of government - from strategy and ideology to the war, defence, and economy.
+But at the same time, the roles and responsibilities of the American Vice-President and the Azerbaijani Vice-President are also totally different.
+My responsibility covers all aspects of government - from strategy and ideology to the war, defense, and economy.
 I manage all these."

-In January 1994, the last holder of the position, Lala Shevket wrote a resignation letter as a protest against corruption in the government.
-After her resignation the position was formally abolished by presidential decree.
+In January 1994, the last holder of the position, Lala Shevket, wrote a resignation letter as a protest against corruption in the government.
+After her resignation, the position was formally abolished by presidential decree.